3.2 AssertionEngine

 Get Text [name="name"] == Prefilled Name

-- Allows usage different operators, like
+- Allows using different operators, like

 equals,containsandmatches